honza/honza.github.com/content/westminster-reference-bible.md

 The KJV was translated from the Reformation-era text of Scripture.
 Unlike most modern English translations of the Bible, the KJV uses the Received Text, as opposed to the Critical Text as its underlying source.
-This means that the KJV doesn't need to be updated when textual-critical scholarship decides that new evidence warrants a change of the wording of the Holy Scriptures.
+The Received Text is the providentially preserved Word of God, without spot or blemish.
+This means that the KJV doesn't need to be updated when textual-critical scholarship decides that new manuscript evidence warrants a change of the wording of the Holy Scriptures.
+The KJV presents in English what the apostles wrote in Greek.
 The KJV unashamedly and proudly includes all of the text of Scripture, and doesn't neglect any of the contested passages, like Mark 16:9-20 or John 7:53-8:11.
+The KJV as a translation is driven by the ideals of the Reformation.

 ### Transliteration {#transliteration}